 Musee Mécanique

-Laffing Sal is the museum’s popular but creepy laughing automated character.
+Do not miss: Laffing Sal is the museum’s popular but creepy laughing automated character.
 Laffing Sals were common in carnivals and amusement parks back in the day to entice people to go on rides.
-Their chuckles have known to terrify children and amuse or annoy adult patrons alike.
+Their chuckles have been known to terrify children and amuse or annoy adult patrons alike.
 The video below shows her in action.

 Edward Galland Zelinsky (1922-2004) started collecting various machines at 11.
 His eccentric collection was previously featured at Playland at the Beach, an amusement park located near the Pacific Ocean.
 After the park closed its doors in 1972, these items were then moved to the Cliff House.
 When the Cliff House was remodeled in the early 2000, concerned locals initiated a petition to preserve these precious keepsakes, which ultimately led to its relocation to Pier 45.
 It is now currently being managed by Edward’s son, Dan.